ajaxbarcelonacruyff/shopify_ga4_ec/README.md

 # Setting Up Enhanced E-commerce in Google Analytics for Shopify

+ > [!NOTE]
+ > This article is current as of January 2021.
+For the latest information, please check the official website.

 Shopify makes setting up Google Analytics very simple.
 Even tasks that are generally complicated, such as configuring Enhanced E-commerce, can be done in no time.
 This is highly recommended for anyone using Shopify.

 ## How to Set Up Google Analytics